marcc-hpc/tutorials/pages/shortcourse/shortcourse_slurm.md

 The name of the `parallel` partition refers to the fact that most jobs use multiple *nodes in parallel* and therefore require MPI-enabled code and the use of the high-speed infiniband network.
 Note that a single-node, exclusive job is a rare point of intersection for both `shared` and `parallel` because this type of calculation is extremely common.

 1. Most jobs can run on the `shared`, `express`, and `skylake` partitions.
-2. Do not request more than one core if your code does not include multi-threading or parallelism via [OpenMP]() or [MPI]().
+2. Do not request more than one core *if your code does not include multi-threading or parallelism* via [OpenMP](https://www.openmp.org/) or [MPI](https://www.open-mpi.org/) or a manually-compiled parallel toolkit.
+If you use MPI, you should use `mpiexec` and if you use `OpenMP` i.e. threads, then you should set the BASH variable`$OMP_NUM_THREADS` to the right number of cores.
 2. An exclusive, one-node, 24-core job can run on both `shared` and `parallel`.
-3. If your job requires more than one node and does not require excessive memory or a GPU then you should use the `parallel` partition.
+3. If your job requires more than one node, and does not require excessive memory or a GPU, then you should use the `parallel` partition.
 4. If your job requires more than one node, it *must be an MPI-capable code*.
 If you're not sure if your code is MPI-capable, then it's probably not.
 If you have an MPI-capable code, use `--ntasks-per-node` instead of `--cpus-per-task` to request more cores.
 5. If you require smore than `118GB` memory, you must use the large-memory `lrgmem` partitions.
 Otherwise, if your job requires up to `117992MB`, then you should request a single node on `shared` or `parallel`.
 We will discuss memory usage in more detail below.
 6. If your job requires only one GPU, then you should not request multiple GPUs.
 All requests for the GPU partitions should include the `gres` flag (see below).
 Since the `V100` and `P100` GPUs are scarce, almost all GPU requests should be sent to `gpuk80`.

+{% include important.html content='Our sytstem configuration is subject to change.
+Please consult our <a href="https://www.marcc.jhu.edu/">website</a> for the latest information.' %}

 ### MPI jobs

 The name for an individual process in a message-processing interface (MPI) code is a "task".
-MPI is required for
+MPI is required for all communication *between nodes* on our cluster.

 ### Requesting GPUs